cruxppc/cruxppc-ng-3.5/README.md

    Create a port of CRUX to the Apple PowerPC 32 bit machines.

    Provide the same functionality for PowerPC as is provide by mainline Crux for x86 machines.
 This will be done in stages.
-The initial focus is on providing a solid set of core packages.
-Subsequent efforts will be towards building a set of prebuilt packages from opt and xorg that are equivalent to what is on the Crux install ISO.
-Later stages will work on creating a CRUX PPC installation CD and validation of additional packages from opt, xorg and contrib.
+The initial focus is on providing a solid set of packages that are generally equivalent to what is provided by the mainline crux install CD.
+Later stages will work on validation of additional packages from opt, xorg and contrib.

    Crux PPC will generally be kept consistent with Crux mainline as much as possible.
 Changes certainly are required for the PowerPC but